 Partnership for College and Career Success Programs

-When you participate in a dual credit program, you come to MCC during your regular school day to take classes.
-The credit you earn counts toward your high school graduation requirements, and it also counts as college credit at MCC.
+When you participate in a PCCS program, you come to MCC during your regular school day to take classes.
+Some credit you earn may count toward your high school graduation requirements, in addition to counting as college credit at MCC.
 These college credits may also transfer to other community colleges and four-year schools.
-MCC offers these dual credit programs:
+MCC offers these PCCS programs:

 - Meet with your high school counselor or home school official and obtain permission to enroll in selected course(s).
 Remember, you must meet all prerequisites for the course(s).

 - Complete the Registration Form by typing your answers into the blanks in the form online, printing out the form and then obtaining all the required signatures.
 Please note—you must completely fill out the Course Selection section of the form and have the proposed course list approved by a high school official.
-Complete this form each semester you participate in the High School Plus program at MCC.
+Complete this form each semester you participate in the dual enrollment program at MCC.